Techniques used by Donald Trump

 false dichotomy - giving the impression that there are only two opposing choices or options, while ignoring any middle ground exists between the two extremes.
 (3 uses)

-proof by anecdote - making a broad generalization, based on an individual story or stories that support that generalization.
+proof by anecdote - making a broad generalization based on individual stories or isolated examples that support that generalization.
 (3 uses)

 the last word - getting in the final words in an exchange to take advantage of the cognitive bias to remember best what is heard last.
 (2 uses)